ibexa/documentation-developer/docs/guide/clustering.md

     Memcached must not be bound to the local address if clusters are in use, or user logins will fail.
     To avoid this, in `/etc/memcached.conf` take a look under `# Specify which IP address to listen on.
 The default is to listen on all IP addresses`

-    For development environments, change the address below this comment to `-l 0.0.0.0`
+    For development environments, change the address below this comment in `/etc/memcached.conf` to `-l 0.0.0.0`

     For production environments, follow this more secure instruction from the Memcached man: